 CitySpaces Consulting, on behalf of the owner of St. Peter and St. Paul's Church (the Anglican Synod of the Diocese of British Columbia), is requesting an amendment to the Official Community Plan and a change to the property's zoning to facilitate the subdivision of the subject property into four separate parcels (three land parcels and one air space parcel).
 The 'Hermitage', an existing multiple unit residential building would occupy one land parcel, a small cemetery would be on a second land parcel, and the existing heritage designated church with a new 'Ministry Centre' would occupy the third land parcel.
-Twenty-four new, affordable, non-market rental housing units for seniors and person's with disabilities, would be located above the new ministry centre in an air space parcel.
+Twenty-four new, affordable, non-market rental housing units for seniors and persons with disabilities, would be located above the new ministry centre in an air space parcel.

-The proposed development would require a Heritage Alteration Permit as the proposed connection of the new ministry centre to the heritage designated church would require an alteration to this protected building.
+The proposed development would require a Heritage Alteration Permit prior to any construction, as the proposed connection of the new 'Ministry Centre' to the heritage designated church would require an alteration to this protected building.
+The owners have offered a covenant [Appendix 'C'] to restrict building and subdivision of the lot until the form and character of the new building is approved by Council in a future covenant.